JesseEmond/blitz-2023-inscription/tools/README.md

 TODO: include sweep param example screenshot that suggested a narrower range

+## Leaderboard Analysis
+[`leaderboard.py`](leaderboard.py) interacts with the server's graphql API to inspect some available information on other teams.

+Given that this challenge involves considerable randomness (number of ports, map generation specifics), it can be hard to tell when we're behind due to a lack of games played (for a chance for a high potential game), or other issues.
+Comparing to other teams on the leaderboard is a helpful proxy.

+This shows information about the total number of games played per team.

+TODO: more stats

 ## Other Minor Utils
 - [`seen_games.py`](seen_games.py): contains a hard-coded `GameTick` from a server game, used by default on the local server.